Texas Court Records

 What are Texas Divorce Records?

-There are seven grounds for divorce in Texas, six of which do assign fault to one of the spouses.
+There are seven grounds for divorce in Texas, six of which assign fault to one of the spouses.
 Insupportability is the only ground that does not assign fault.
 Insupportability is when the two spouses have irreconcilable differences that make it difficult for their marriage to continue.
 The six other grounds include:

-• Cruelty
+- Cruelty

-• Adultery
+- Adultery

-• A felony conviction
+- A felony conviction

-• Abandonment
+- Abandonment

-• Living apart
+- Living apart

-• Insanity
+- Insanity

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
-The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+Family court documents include marriage and divorce records.
+Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make future changes.
+The personal nature of these records makes them considerably more difficult to find and obtain compared to other types of public records.
+These records are often unavailable through government sources or third-party public record websites.

 Are Divorce Records Public in Texas?

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state, or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that may be used to filter specific or multiple records.
+To use third-party or government websites, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Therefore, the record results, availability, or accuracy cannot be guaranteed.

 What are the types of Divorce Records available in Texas?

 A Divorce decree contains a bit more detailed information.
-It is often requested when one of the parties wishes to contest the information within it, such as insurance, debt, property, child support and custody agreements.
+It is often requested when one of the parties wishes to contest the information within it, such as insurance, debt, property, child support, and custody agreements.
 Under certain circumstances, the state may allow this record to be viewed, but it is typically only made available to the parties involved.

 A divorce record is the most detailed record of a divorce case and is essentially the case file for a divorce.
 This record includes everything that is held in divorce certificates and divorce decrees, as well as any file or document generated throughout the divorce process.